weiran-aitech/shift_schedule/README.md

 - One of the most notable advantages this app delivers is its reactive scheduling capability, with which users can dynamically add or remove constraints to tackle the challenges of ongoing schedule adjusment.
 In order to create the least amount of perturbation when a new request comes in, a minimal number of altered shifts are sorted in contrast to the existing schedule.
 - Another characteristic of this app is its remarkable flexibility.
 It can be used to fulfill simple and complex scheduling tasks.
 The process of creating and revising schedules can be as easy as choosing an option and pressing a button.
 Moreover, sophisticated strategies and techniques are also available to deal with difficult issues (e.g., decomposition of a problem and merging multiple scheduling results to form the final results).
 - Each employee's total working hours, total number of shifts, total number of days off, total number of different shift types, and shift intervals are comprehensively considered and handled in a schedule cycle.
 A balance between the needs of employees and companies is achieved by applying optimization algorithms.
+- A cycle of a schedule may last one to seven days.
+The user has the choice to terminate the process after one cycle schedule is done or continue into the next cycle.
+In the latter case, the app will take the constraints and outcomes of the preceding cycle into account.
 - The scheduling outcomes will be shown in Gantt-charts and tables.
 Integration tools are provided to communicate with external systems (e.g., import employee data into the app, export results to an excel file, and send results to employees via text message or social media. etc.).

 ## Examples: